lwu-west/globenewswire-news-wordpress-plugin/readme.txt

 	* Chronological Sort Order
 	By default, news releases are sorted in reverse chronological order: most recent first.
-The order can be reversed by setting the ìSortî parameter to ìAscî (indicating ascending order):
+The order can be reversed by setting the ‚ÄúSort‚Äù parameter to ‚ÄúAsc‚Äù (indicating ascending order):

 	/Sort/Asc

-	The default is ìdecendingî order:
+	The default is ‚Äúdecending‚Äù order:
 	/Sort/Desc